programmatix/Brainwave-Python/README.md

 # Brainwave
-An electroencephalography (EEG) data processing and visualisation tool, using Node & Typescript.
+An electroencephalography (EEG) data processing and visualisation tool, using Python.

 Connects to your EEG device, streams the EEG data, performs some processing, and outputs the results to websocket clients for visualisation.